-The El-Dabaa NPP Project envisages construction of four units with pressurized water reactors of 1200 MWe power each using the Russian VVER-1200 (AES-2006) design at the El-Dabaa site.
-The design selected for El-Dabaa NPP belongs to the group of Pressurized Water Reactors (PWR), which are the most common reactor type worldwide.
+El-Dabaa NPP Project envisages the construction of four 1200 MWe Pressurized Water Reactor (PWR) units each using the Russian VVER-1200 (AES-2006) design at El-Dabaa site.
+Pressurized Water Reactors (PWR), selected for El-Dabaa NPP, are the most common reactor type worldwide.

 Safety & Reliability of the nuclear reactor design had the top priority in the process of selecting the nuclear technology provider for El-Dabaa NPP.

 The design selected for El-Dabaa NPP belongs to the latest Generation 3+ Nuclear Reactors, which is fully compliant with all post-Fukushima International Atomic Energy Agency (IAEA) requirements.